O God, That I Were A Man - Summer's Oxford Song Book 3

 Praised by the Calgary Herald for her “commanding stage presence and richly modulated lyric mezzo voice”, Pascale Spinney is being hailed for her abilities as a charismatic singing actress.

 In 2021 Pascale made a role and company debut with Tulsa Opera as La Ciesca in Gianni Schicchi, and performs My Letter to the World with Lyric Fest (Philadelphia).
-In 2022 she sings Flora in La Traviata with Opéra de Montréal and joins Manitoba Opera as Tisbe in Rossini’s La Cenerentola.
-She also makes her debut with the York Symphony as alto soloist in Beethoven’s Symphony No. 9 and Choral Fantasy.
+Her 2022 engagement as Flora in La Traviata with Opéra de Montréal was canceled due to Covid.
+Pascale made her debut with the York Symphony as alto soloist in Beethoven’s Symphony No. 9 and Choral Fantasy.
+She also covers the role of Sally Bowles in Cabaret with the Atlanta Opera.

 In the 2019–20 season, Spinney appeared at the Academy of Vocal Arts as Cherubino in Le nozze di Figaro and as Leonora in La favorite.
 She is also making her Opéra de Québec debut as Prince Orlofsky in Die Fledermaus.